element-foundation/construction-paper/Construction-Paper.md

 ### 1.3 The Element Approach

-The Element Protocol, at its core, works by enabling users to split the base asset (ETH, BTC, USDC, DAI) of yield generating positions, such as a Yearn vault or an ETH2 validator, into two separate, fungible tokens: the Principal Token (PT), and the Yield Token (YT).
+The Element Protocol, at its core, works by enabling users via the Ethereum contracts to split the base asset (ETH, BTC, USDC, DAI) of yield generating positions, such as a Yearn vault or an ETH2 validator, into two separate, fungible tokens: the Principal Token (PT), and the Yield Token (YT).

-The splitting mechanism allows users to sell their principal at a discount, thus creating a marketplace for fixed rate income positions.
+The splitting mechanism allows users to sell their principal at a discount, thus giving users the ability to create a marketplace for fixed rate income positions.
 Their principal is no longer locked up and they may use their newly freed funds to leverage at high multiples, gaining increased exposure to yield without the typical liquidation risk.
 Users may also gain additional trading fees or APY on their yield positions by using their new tokens to provide liquidity into an AMM.
 The casual user subsidizes the DeFi user’s active strategies by securing fixed rate yield at a discount on what the DeFi user earns.
 The DeFi user’s participation subsidizes the value of the fixed rate yield.

-Element takes an alternative approach to tranching products, instead enabling market forces to set the price of fixed vs. variable yield rates.
+Element's approach takes an alternative approach to tranching products, instead enabling users in the market to set the price of fixed vs. variable yield rates.
 This competitive activity along with the custom curve built on Balancer V2 to support the PTs is what drives the high fixed yield markets.
-Furthermore, it brings liquidity to fixed yield income while minimizing slippage, fees, and impermanent loss, ultimately opening the door to a number of new DeFi primitives.
+Furthermore, it promotes liquidity in the fixed yield income market while minimizing slippage, fees, and impermanent loss, ultimately opening the door to a number of new DeFi primitives.

 ### 1.4 Glossary Definitions